sergeevgithub/image-upscaler/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://mlsd-image-upscaler.streamlit.app/)

 ## Local Installation and Setup

-Follow these steps to set up the project on your local machine:
+If you want to improve the app or use local GPU for faster processing, follow these steps to set up the project on your local machine:

 1. Clone the repository:
    ```